TOP

 Today (September 15, 2023) is International Grenache Day.
 This morning, Lodi's Bokisch Vineyards, which specializes in Spanish grapes, has been sending out glad tidings: "Happy International Garnacha Day"—Garnacha being the Spanish word for Grenache.

-Most likely, in fact, the Grenache grape originated in Spain—a working theory ampelographers (i.e., grapevine scientists) base upon the fact that there are more clonal variations of Grenache in Spain than anywhere else in Europe.
+Most likely, in fact, the Grenache grape originated in Spain—a working theory ampelographers (i.e., grapevine scientists) based upon the fact that there are more clonal variations of Grenache in Spain than anywhere else in Europe.
 Cultivars typically originate in the parts of the world where you find the most plant diversity.

 Bokisch Vineyards owner/grower Markus Bokisch, who travels back and forth between Lodi and Spain's Catalonia region (his family's place of origin) on a regular basis, recently shared this history lesson:

 The Garnacha grape originated in Campo de Borja, which is Spain's southern Aragon region.
 The highest peaks of the Pyrenees are found in Aragon.
-The Garnacha grape probably dates back to what was once the Kingdom of Aragon [1035-1707], which was a region culturally and linguistivcally independent from the rest of Spain.
+The Garnacha grape probably dates back to what was once the Kingdom of Aragon [1035-1707], which was a region culturally and linguistically independent from the rest of Spain.
 It is not a Catalan region, although at one point it became part of Catalunya.

 Spanish selection of Garnacha tinta in Bokisch Vineyards' Terra Alta Vineyard, Clements Hills-Lodi AVA.

-It is the black skinned Grenache noir grape that most Americans are most familiar with; particularly because it is one of the major components of Southern French-inspired red wine blends widely known as "GSM"—consisting of Grenache blended with Syrah and Mourvèdre (the latter, also long known in California by its Portuguese moniker, Mataró).
+It is the black-skinned Grenache noir grape that most Americans are most familiar with; particularly because it is one of the major components of Southern French-inspired red wine blends widely known as "GSM"—consisting of Grenache blended with Syrah and Mourvèdre (the latter, also long known in California by its Portuguese moniker, Mataró).

 In Lodi, however, you can say that the Grenache variant that has become the most popular is the white wine iteration of the grape, known as Grenache blanc (or as Bokisch Vineyards calls it, Garnacha blanca).
-There are currently more producers of Grenache blanc in Lodi than Grenache noir; including a bottling by Klinker Brick Winery which in 2020 was listed among of Wine Spectator magazine's "Top 100" (in the world!) of that year.
+There are currently more producers of Grenache blanc in Lodi than Grenache noir; including a bottling by Klinker Brick Winery which in 2020 was listed among Wine Spectator magazine's "Top 100" (in the world!) of that year.

 Bokisch Vineyards owner/grower Markus Bokisch.